JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 console.log(str.substring(-6)); // "JavaScript"

-A: Modern browsers show no major performance differences among slice, substring, or substr.
-Since all are native functions, prioritize readability and maintainability over micro-optimizations.
+In modern browsers, there are no significant performance differences between slice, substring, and substr.
+Since all are implemented as native functions, it is recommended to prioritize readability and maintainability over performance.

 7. Summary and Recommended Best Practices